- Current status

 Youth Justice has a COVID-19 management plan in place which is frequently reviewed in line with current health advice.

-Personal visits are being conducted remotely at present.
+Personal visits are being conducted remotely and in person.

 Young people can speak with their families and case managers regarding booking visits.